-Norovirus in care homes is a serious threat.
-Because it spreads so quickly in communal settings, vulnerable residents are at high risk.
-Prevention, rapid response, and thorough cleaning are key to keeping your environment safe.
+Norovirus in care homes is a serious infection-control risk.
+Because it spreads so quickly in communal settings, vulnerable residents can be affected very quickly.
+Prevention, rapid response, and thorough cleaning all matter if you want to keep your environment safe.

 What Are the Symptoms of Norovirus in Care Homes?